-Another important observations of SS 433 is that LHAASO's results above 100 TeV point towards an extended source LHAASO J1911+0513\cite{lhaaso2024ultrahigh}, the basic information is listed in Table.\ref{tab:lhaaso}), and the spectrum of the extended source above $100~\mathrm{TeV}$ is
+Another important observations of SS 433 is that LHAASO's results above 100 TeV point towards an extended source LHAASO J1911+0513(\cite{lhaaso2024ultrahigh}), the basic information is listed in Table.\ref{tab:lhaaso}), and the spectrum of the extended source above $100~\mathrm{TeV}$ is

-To investigate the capability of LACT to distinguish different emission scenarios of SS~433, we adopted a consistent analysis framework based on the three-source model inferred from the LHAASO observation \cite{lhaaso2024ultrahigh}.
+To investigate the capability of LACT to distinguish different emission scenarios of SS~433, we adopted a consistent analysis framework based on the three-source model inferred from the LHAASO observation (\cite{lhaaso2024ultrahigh}).
 Using this model as the input source template, we simulated LACT observations at a zenith angle of $60^{\circ}$ with the corresponding IRFs, and fitted the simulated data with both the LHAASO and H.E.S.S. spectral models to assess their distinguishability.

 We first focused on photons with energies above 100~TeV to test LACT’s performance in the ultra-high-energy regime.
 The difference in detection significance between the two models is shown in Fig.~\ref{fig:delta_ts}.
-As expected, the detection significance gradually increases with exposure time; however, due to the steep power-law spectrum, the flux above 100~TeV is too low for the results to become statistically significant within a reasonable observation time.
+As expected, the detection significance gradually increases with exposure time.
+However, it should be noted that while H.E.S.S. observations have not yet clearly resolved a spectral cutoff, a suppression of the flux at the highest energies is physically expected due to the Klein-Nishina effect on the electron distribution.
+Consequently, the significance presented here might be somewhat overestimated, as the flux above 100~TeV could be even lower than the pure power-law extrapolation, making it difficult to reach statistical significance within a reasonable observation time.

 Considering the LHAASO results (Fig.~1e in \cite{lhaaso2024ultrahigh}), which suggest that the hadronic-origin emission still makes a substantial contribution below 100~TeV, we extended the spectral range of the LHAASO-like extended source by including this additional hadronic component.
 In the simulation, we constructed a three-component model consisting of the central hadronic component and the two leptonic jet components, following the spatial and spectral characteristics inferred from LHAASO observations.
 The same three-component configuration was adopted in the fitting procedure to evaluate how well LACT can recover the central hadronic emission under different energy thresholds and observation times.